phamtungthuy/ca-bench/README.md

 python evaluate.py --help
 ```

-(Optional) Running local serving model on Docker:

 ## Contributing and Extensibility

 We welcome contributions to CA-Bench.
 To extend the benchmark:

+### Add New ML Model:
+The agent's capabilities are defined by the set of available models.
+To register a new model and make it available as a tool for the agent, you need to add its metadata to the data/model_desc.jsonl file.

+This file uses the JSON Lines format, where each line is a separate JSON object describing one model.
+Each object must contain the following keys:
+- id: The model's identifier on Hugging Face (e.g., "google/vit-base-patch16-224").
+- tag: A functional category tag (e.g., "image-classification", "text-generation").
+This helps in filtering and selecting appropriate tools.
+- desc: A concise, natural language description of the model's function.
+This description is provided to the LLM agent to help it understand what the tool does and when to use it.

+Example:
+To add an image classification model and a text-to-image model, you would add the following lines to data/model_desc.jsonl:

+{"id": "google/vit-base-patch16-224", "tag": "image-classification", "desc": "A model that classifies the main subject of an image.
+Input is an image, output is a text label (e.g., 'cat', 'airplane')."}

+Providing a clear and accurate description in the desc field is crucial for the agent's planning and reasoning performance.

-- Add New Tasks: Place new task definitions in the **tasks/** directory and update the corresponding configuration files in configs/.
+### Add New Tasks:

+Place new task definitions in the **tasks/** directory and update the corresponding configuration files in configs/.

+### Add New LLMs:

-- Add New Models: Register new models or providers in the provider/ directory and update the model configurations.
+Register new LLMs or providers in the **provider/** directory and update the LLMs configurations.

 Please refer to our contribution guidelines for more details.